GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Matthew 1:1-17 is the genealogical line of Jesus through Joseph who is a royal descendant of King David.

 (1) Evidently, the genealogy of Matthew—who wrote his Gospel to convince the Jews that Jesus is the long-awaited Messiah prophesized in the OT—seeks to prove that Jesus is the promised king of Israel, a royal heir to King David.
 Matt.
-1:6: “. . . and Jesse the father of David the king.
+1:6: “…and Jesse the father of David the king.
 And David was the father of Solomon by the wife of Uriah.
 Matt.
-1:16: “. . . and Jacob the father of Joseph the husband of Mary, of whom Jesus was born, who is called Christ.”
+1:16: “…and Jacob the father of Joseph the husband of Mary, of whom Jesus was born, who is called Christ.”
  2 Samuel 7:12-13, 16 records what was promised to King David:
  “When your [David’s] days are fulfilled and you lie down with your fathers, I will raise up your offspring after you, who shall come from your body, and I will establish his kingdom.
-13 He shall build a house for my name, and I will establish the throne of his kingdom forever . . .
-And your house and your kingdom shall be made sure forever before me.
+13 He shall build a house for my name, and I will establish the throne of his kingdom forever …And your house and your kingdom shall be made sure forever before me.
 Your throne shall be established forever.’”

  Evidently, two things were promised to King David:
 (a) An eternal kingdom